sallegri3/semnet-2/docs/source/latent.rst

 Usage
 -----

-To compute the latent semantic relationship between pairs of nodes, we first need to get
+To compute the latent semantic relationship between pairs of nodes, we first need to curate a set of examples.
+In our wor